Nino-cunei/oldbabylonian/docs/transcription.md

 -------------------------

 Subdivision of a containing [*face*](#face).
+Corresponds to a transcription or comment line in the source data.

 feature | values | in ATF | description
 ------- | ------ | ------ | -----------